-Cooked to perfection in a broth of dashi, soy sauce, and mirin, Simmered Kiriboshi Daikon is a traditional Japanese dish made from daikon (radish) and aburaage (fried tofu).
-It is a dynamic side dish for a variety of Japanese meals and can be served at room temperature, warm, or chilled.
+Cooked to perfection in seasoned broth, Simmered Kiriboshi Daikon is a traditional Japanese recipe with dried radish strips and aburaage (fried tofu).
+It‘s a dynamic side dish for Japanese meals that you can serve warm, chilled, or at room temperature.

 Some of the traditional Japanese recipes you see on Just One Cookbook, such as this Simmered Kiriboshi Daikon (切り干し大根の煮物), may be unfamiliar to you.
 Although these “exotic” dishes may not spark your culinary interest, I feel it is important to feature them to give you a broad view of Japanese food and culture.